ibm-cloud-docs/microsoft/17-migration.md

 During a maintenance window, a manual failover can be performed to enable the cut-over and the primary database in the target WSFC becomes the source for read/write access from the applications.

-For more information, see [Distributed availability groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/distributed-availability-groups?view=sql-server-ver15){: external}.
+For more information, see [Distributed availability groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/distributed-availability-groups?view=sql-server-ver15){:external}.